LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 # Logging with `mdclogpy`

-OSC provides a logging library called `mdclogpy`.
+OSC provides a Mapped Diagnostic Context (MDC) logging library called `mdclogpy`.
 To log messages, we instantiate a `Logger` object and call its `debug`, `info`, `warning`, or `error` methods.
 Each method represents a message logging level, following the hierarchy: DEBUG < INFO < WARNING < ERROR.
 We set the log level with `set_level`.